willmontaraces/SeleneNANOlabs/selene-soc/selene-xilinx-vcu118/README.txt

 EDCL
 ---------
-Because of the MDIO writes needed to bring up the ethernet interface, at present user need to source 'eth_test.tcl' in GRMON, initially using any other debug link and then reconnect with edcl ip 192.168.0.51.
+Because of the MDIO writes needed to bring up the ethernet interface, at present user need to source 'eth_config.tcl' in GRMON, initially using any other debug link and then reconnect with edcl ip 192.168.0.51
-This is a work around.

-grmon -u -uart /dev/ttyUSBX -c eth_test.tcl
+grmon -u -uart /dev/ttyUSBX -c eth_config.tcl
 grmon -u -eth 192.168.0.51

 There are two ways to have the HW set up for EDCL connection.